 Human papillomaviruses (HPV) are a group of common, sexually transmitted viruses which can cause genital warts and may develop into cervical cancer.
 Between 2008 and 2016 the government funded vaccination against HPV for girls and young women, with the aim of preventing cervical cancer.
-From January 2017 the HPV was free for males and females 9-26 years, including non-residents under 18.
+From January 2017 the HPV vaccination was free for males and females aged 9–26, including non-residents under 18.

 In the 2000s rates of infection increased.
 With the availability of effective treatments came complacency and a decrease in condom use.
 Syphilis, which had virtually died out, reappeared in 2002, gonorrhoea and chlamydia rose.
 Rates for most STDs dropped in the 2010s, but incidences of gonorrhoea and syphilis continued to increase.
 Chlamydia is the most frequently diagnosed sexually transmitted disease, but rates have stabilised since 2012.
 Those aged under 25 have the highest rates of sexually transmitted infections.